 The sleeping accommodation is laid out over the first and second floors, with 5 well-proportioned bedrooms available.
 On the first floor, a central landing gives access to three double bedrooms and a generous single, which is currently used as a study, as well as the family bathroom.
 The second floor comprises a wide landing, a hobby room and bedroom 5, which enjoys fantastic, far-reaching views across the surrounding countryside.
 A degree of flexibility is provided on the ground floor, where the third reception room is currently arranged as bedroom 6 which, used in conjunction with the shower and WC in the utility room, offers single storey living.
 Alternatively, this room could also lend itself to use as a second sitting room, home office or play room, or could even be connected to the dining room, from which is it separated by a stud wall, to make a large entertaining space spanning the full width of the cottage.OUTSIDE

 Cherry Tree Cottage is surrounded by established, well stocked gardens which have been lovingly tended by the current owners for almost three decades.
 The front garden is arranged as a traditional cottage garden, framing the characterful stone elevations of the house, with an area of kitchen garden in the corner.
-A pathway leads through a gate to the rear where a smooth, mature lawn and a "good life" plot can be found, offering the chance to achieve a degree of self-sufficiency and realise an indoor/outdoor lifestyle.SITUATION
+A pathway leads through a gate to the rear where a smooth, mature lawn and a vegetable plot can be found.SITUATION

 Hardington Mandeville is a friendly and sought after village in which amenities include a pub, post office, church and an active village hall, with a variety of clubs and societies operating in and around the village.
 There are lovely walks in the area, including to Hardington Moor National Nature Reserve with its seasonal displays of primroses, cowslips and orchids.
 The village also has a large and very well equipped Community Field.
 Slightly further afield, Yeovil benefits from a healthy range of shopping, leisure and health care facilities including a choice of supermarkets, high street and out-of-town retail, restaurants, pubs and bars and a district hospital.
 Also within easy reach are Crewkerne and Sherborne which both have Waitrose supermarkets along with a range of independent and national businesses.